-Having just renewed my own Leaders Club membership with Unlimited access, I thought it was time to share the pros and cons for Leaders Club Unlimited Vs Leaders Club Standard access bearing in mind that Unlimited costs a hefty $1,200 USD compared to standard Leaders Club access at $150 USD.
-I have a particular love for these luxury hotels and go out of my way to travel to them but I hope this review is a fair comparison of these two membership levels.
+Having just renewed my own Leaders Club membership with Unlimited access, I thought it was time to share the pros and cons of Leaders Club Unlimited Vs. Leaders Club Standard access, bearing in mind that Unlimited costs a hefty $1,200 USD compared to standard Leaders Club access at $150 USD.
+I have a particular love for these luxury hotels and go out of my way to travel to them, but I hope this review is a fair comparison of these two membership levels.

 What Benefits Does Leaders Club Unlimited Have Over Leaders Club Access Membership?

 The fourth benefit is the priority one level upgrade.
-If you traveling in high season you have no guarantee of being given this benefit but out of high season this is virtually guaranteed and at the Leading Hotels that we stay in this saves us around €100 – €150 EUR per night.
+If you are traveling in high season, you have no guarantee of being given this benefit, but out of high season, this is virtually guaranteed, and at the Leading Hotels that we stay in, this saves us around €100 – €150 EUR per night.

 Other benefits include complimentary continental breakfast, internet access (rarely charged for these days), and complimentary standard access for 3 family members worth $150 USD each.

 So is it worth joining LHW Leaders Club Unlimited?

 For me, yes, because I love the quality and individuality of Leaders Club hotels, and I travel regularly.
 If I traveled less, I would join Leaders Club standard access which at $150 USD for breakfast, probably a room upgrade out of the high season and free night for every 5 stays remains a compelling offering.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.

 Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.